-Table 4: Operation to Method and URI Mapping

-Figure 2: Example of Client initiated Bootstrap exchange.
+Figure 14: Example of Client initiated Bootstrap exchange.

-Figure 2: Example of Server initiated Bootstrap exchange.
+Figure 15: Example of Server initiated Bootstrap exchange.

 Editor’s note: re-design the above figure to align with the others.

 Device Management & Service Enablement Interface

 The Device Management & Service Enablement Interface is used to access an Object Instance or an individual Resource of an Object Instance.
 An Object Instance is identified by the path /{Object ID}/{Object Instance ID}.
 If Object doesn’t support multiple Object Instances, the Object Instance is identified by the path /{Object ID}/0.
 A Resource is identified by the path /{Object ID}/{Object Instance ID}/{Resource ID}.